agatti/kaitai-intellij/README.md

 * Both the IDE filetype icon and the plugin's own icon come from a traced version of [Kaitai's logo](https://kaitai.io/img/kaitai_16x_dark.png).
-* The included JSON schema comes from [Kaitai's own schema repository](https://github.com/kaitai-io/ksy_schema).
+* The included JSON schema is an updated version of the one found in [Kaitai's own schema repository](https://github.com/kaitai-io/ksy_schema), which is not up to date with what the structure compiler is able to parse.

 A copy of the Apache 2.0 licence is available in the repository as `LICENCE.txt`.